 One of the key factors in the success of the Mi-8 was the powerplant.
 The transition from a single-engine to a twin-engine configuration was a revolutionary step for domestic helicopter construction.

-Serial machines were equipped with TV2-117 turboshaft engines developed by NPO Klimov, which provided a high power reserve, stable starting in cold conditions, and the ability to continue flying on one engine.
+TV2-117 turboshaft engines developed by NPO "Klimov" were installed on serial machines, providing a high power reserve, stable start in cold conditions, and the ability to continue flight on one engine.
 Later, modernized versions received even more powerful TV3-117A and then VK-2500 engines, which significantly increased payload, reliability, and efficiency.
 Thanks to these solutions, the Mi-8 confidently operates in high mountains, hot climates, and at polar temperatures, maintaining a high level of safety.

 Production Volumes